-Klonopin, also known as Clonazepam, is one of a more than a dozen medicines classified as a benzodiazepine that has been FDA approved for the treatment of a variety of mental health illnesses.
+Klonopin, also known as Clonazepam, is one of more than a dozen medicines classified as benzodiazepine that has been FDA approved for the treatment of a variety of mental health illnesses.
 With more than 40 million Americans living with anxiety disorders, this group of medications is an essential tool in the treatment process.

 Anxiety disorders are a group of mental health issues that are associated with an increased or extreme level of anxiety that reoccurs often.
 This group can include panic disorder, generalized anxiety disorder (GAD), phobic disorder, and separation anxiety as well as several others.

-Although the conditions that are listed under the umbrella of an anxiety disorder is somewhat different, each can result in an excessive and often dangerous level of anxiety.
-Everyone must deal with stressful situations every day, but most can deal with it.
+Although the conditions that are listed under the umbrella of an anxiety disorder are somewhat different, each can result in an excessive and often dangerous level of anxiety.
+Everyone must deal with stressful situations every day, but most can deal with them.
 Unfortunately, individuals with an anxiety disorder will have a physical or emotional reaction without the presence of a stressful stimulus or sometimes to an event that occurred in the past.

 While the emotional issues associated with anxiety can be disastrous, the physical ramifications can be just as bad if not worse.
-Listed below are a few of the most common complication associated with anxiety disorders.
+Listed below are a few of the most common complications associated with anxiety disorders.

-- Compromised immunity system: chronic stress and anxiety that can lead to overproduction and eventual suppression of white blood cell activity resulting in increased infections
+- Compromised Immunity System: chronic stress and anxiety that can lead to overproduction and eventual suppression of white blood cell activity resulting in increased infections

-- Cardiovascular disorder: increased heart rate, blood pressure, and lipid levels lead to heart disease
+- Cardiovascular Disorder: increased heart rate, blood pressure, and lipid levels lead to heart disease

-- Gastrointestinal disorder: stress turns off digestive functions leading to weight gain, Irritable Bowel Syndrome (IBS), diarrhea, excessive belching, gas, and stomach cramps
+- Gastrointestinal Disorder: stress turns off digestive functions leading to weight gain, Irritable Bowel Syndrome (IBS), diarrhea, excessive belching, gas, and stomach cramps

 - Respiratory Disorders: anxiety that can irritate asthmatic symptoms and has been linked to chronic obstructive pulmonary disease (COPD)

-- Musculoskeletal disorders: stress and extreme anxiety that cause the muscles in the body to tighten and contract continuously causing muscular spasms, migraines, and joint dysfunction
+- Musculoskeletal Disorders: stress and extreme anxiety that cause the muscles in the body to tighten and contract continuously causing muscular spasms, migraines, and joint dysfunction

-- Sexual dysfunction: stress hormones released can increase menstrual disorder and discomfort in women and erectile dysfunction in men as well as a decrease in sexual desire for both sexes
+- Sexual Dysfunction: stress hormones released can increase menstrual disorder and discomfort in women and erectile dysfunction in men as well as a decrease in sexual desire for both sexes

 Klonopin is a benzodiazepine class medication that is marketed under several names.
 It is a successful fast-acting treatment for some anxiety disorders where symptoms generally improve for up to twelve hours.
 Once a patient’s stress and anxiety level are under control, individuals are typically able to get their health conditions under control and begin the process of recovery.
-While some conditions that are caused by anxiety can be improved or even cured, it can also result in death.
+While some conditions that are caused by anxiety can be improved or even cured, they can also result in death.
 Visit EzCare Anxiety Clinic in San Francisco and speak with a licensed doctor to see if anxiety drugs can help with your symptoms.